keanteng/datathon/docs/idea.md

 - Carbon Footprint Tracking: Developing tools for individuals and organizations to track and reduce their carbon footprint.
 - Conservation Decision Support: Using data to make informed decisions about biodiversity conservation and habitat protection.

+---

 # Call To Action
 1. Focus areas are 1 and 5
 2. The study are need to include geospatial element

+# Previous Winning Solution
+1. Uganda household analysis using survey data from World Bank.
+Data contains socio-economic characteristic of household coping with the pandemic.
+Note that it is a survey dataset
+2. To understand household's vulnerability to Covid-19
+3. What is considered as vulnerability (poverty, hunger and education opportunity)
+4. Can Covid impact income source which then cause poverty?
+Can covid cause food insecurity to household?
+Can Covid cause household to not able to access quality education?
+5. Solution: Using classification model to predict the household data to identify income vulnerability of 4 classes; identify food security vulnerability on 4 classes; repeat for education again.
+Then we can combine these model and group the household again to see which class they will fall into.
+6. Impact: How to do it at scale?
+Give example and steps.
+What can we then improve on our current findings?
+Scaling/pipeline and so on.